Ghost numbers of Group Algebras: Introduction

+{Proposition~\ref{pr:lower-bound}} \begin{pr:lower-bound} Let $k$ be a field of characteristic $p$.
+If $G$ is a group of order $p^r\!$, then the ghost number of $kG$ is at least $(r-1)(p-1)+1$. \end{pr:lower-bound}

+Our work also includes results which are quite general, in some cases applying to any projective class in any triangulated category.

-We now give a summary of the contents of the paper.
+We now give a detailed summary of the contents of the paper.
 We begin in Section~\ref{ss:stmod} by reviewing the stable module category.
 In Section~\ref{ss:GH} we recall the statement of the generating hypothesis in this situation and state the result of Benson, Carlson, Chebolu, Christensen and Min\'a\v{c} that says that the GH fails unless the Sylow $p$-subgroup of $G$ is $C_2$ or $C_3$.
 The ghost number, which measures the degree to which the GH fails, is best studied using the idea of a projective class, so we introduce projective classes and their associated invariants in Section~\ref{ss:pc}.
 Briefly, a projective class consists of a collection $\cP$ of objects (thought of as ``projective'' building blocks) and an ideal $\cI$ of morphisms (the maps invisible to the objects in $\cP$) satisfying some axioms.
+In this section, we also define the invariants we will study.
+The \dfn{ghost length} of a $kG$-module $M$ is the smallest number $n$ such that every composite of $n$ ghosts in $\thick k$ starting from $M$ is stably trivial.
+The ghost number that we introduced previously is the supremum of the ghost lengths of modules in $\thick k$.
+In addition, it is convenient to define the \dfn{generating length} of $M$ to be the smallest number $n$ such that every composite of $n$ ghosts in $\StMod{kG}$ starting from $M$ is trivial, and the \dfn{generating number} of $kG$ to be the supremum of the generating lengths of modules in $\thick k$.